DaHokeyPokey/Plex-Media-Server-Transfer-Guide/README.md

 For this example I'll be using Ubuntu 22.04 Desktop with docker compose.
 The idea here is to start the server up once to populate all of the files, replace the files from the back-up we just created and log into our server with all of our settings.

-You can either download the file or copy and paste from below.

 [Plex docker compose file example](/examples/plex/compose.yaml)
 ```
 services: